Elgg/Elgg/README.txt

 The open source project site can be found at http://elgg.org/

-Elgg is released under the GNU Public License (GPL) and the Massachusetts Institute of Technology (MIT) License, which is supplied in this distribution as LICENSE.
+Elgg is released under the GNU Public License (GPL Version 2) and the Massachusetts Institute of Technology (MIT) License.
+See LICENSE.txt in the root of the package you downloaded.

 For installation instructions, please see the INSTALL file.